 Mount the other five tubes, but do this one by one.
 Check the operation every time you add a tube.
 If a tube does not work, check the anode driver for that tube and fix the problem first.
 Now your clock is ready!
 Congratulations!
-If it doesn't work and you can't find what is wrong, just send me an email.
+If it doesn't work and you can't find what is wrong, just send me an email at support@franktechniek.nl